jwcook23/mssql_dataframe/README.md

 merged = sql.write.merge('##mssql_dataframe', sample, delete_requires=['ColumnA'])

 # read the result from SQL after the merge
-# records for PrimaryKey 5 & 6 were not deleted since a value of 9 in ColumnA of the dataframe was not present
+# records for PrimaryKey 5 & 6 were not deleted (value 9 not in dataframe ColumnA)
-# record for PrimaryKey 0 was deleted since a value of 0 in ColumnA of the dataframe was present
+# record for PrimaryKey 0 was deleted (value 0 in dataframe ColumnA)
 # records for PrimaryKey 7 & 8 have been inserted
 # records for PrimaryKey 0, 3, & 4 have been updated
 result = sql.read.table('##mssql_dataframe')